electron/electron/docs/api/app.md

 set `NSPrincipalClass` to `AtomApplication`.

-As with the `open-file` event, be sure to register a listener for the `open-url` event early in your application startup to detect if the the application being is being opened to handle a URL.
+As with the `open-file` event, be sure to register a listener for the `open-url` event early in your application startup to detect if the application is being opened to handle a URL.
 If you register the listener in response to a `ready` event, you'll miss URLs that trigger the launch of your application.

 ### Event: 'activate' _macOS_